-- The traditional vs. the modern site manager role – Using a management tool
+- The traditional vs. the modern site manager role, and using software for site managers

-- Set the right expectations and communicate them
+- Setting the right expectations and communicating them

 - Don’t hesitate to adjust course when things go wrong

-- Operable from anywhere, especially while on site
+- Productivity from anywhere, especially while on site

 - The ability to communicate instantly and share information from anywhere

-- Record defects and/or tasks directly on site with location tagging
+- Recording of defects and/or tasks directly on-site with location tagging

 - The ability to prioritize tasks or defects and instantly assign them to project members in your contact list